 The 16th century Court Room is available as a venue for your Civil Marriage or Partnership Ceremony and can accommodate up to 60 wedding guests.

-Silk flower arramgements can be provided free of charge in the Court Room should you choose not to provide your own flower arrangements.
+Silk flower arrangements can be provided free of charge in the Court Room should you choose not to provide your own flowers.

 Equipment is also available free of charge for playing secular music during the ceremony.
 You can also provide your own decorations - see photos below.